LuisFilipePedroso/Fastfeet-API/README.md

 ## :rocket: The project

 The goal of this project is to manage a shipping company.
-Is possible to sign new deliveries, new delivery man and new recipients.
+Is possible to register new deliveries, new delivery man and new recipients.
 It's also can see the shipments of a recipient and inform a problem of a shiptment.

 ## :construction_worker: Technologies